cjcheatham/Covid_Affects/README.md

 https://github.com/PublicaMundi/MappingAPI/blob/master/data/geojson/us-states.json?short_path=1c1ebe5

-## Energy consumption analysis work:
+Section 3 ##  Energy consumption analysis work:
 Data sources:
 -    Total energy consumption from 1960-2021: https://www.eia.gov/state/seds/sep_use/total/csv/use_all_btu.csv
 -    Energy code definitions (used to determine that ‘RC’ = Residential consumption & AC = Transportation consumption : http://large.stanford.edu/courses/2016/ph240/goodwin2/docs/seds-consumption-2014.pdf
 -    Population data per state from right before covid to 2023: https://www.census.gov/data/tables/time-series/demo/popest/2020s-state-total.html
+-    Guidance on how to create interactive bar plot with year/slider filter was pulled from this source : https://dev.to/chrisgreening/animating-60-years-of-us-energy-data-with-10-lines-of-python-afi (actual code and filters to manipulate energy data so that it is relevant to our covid analysis was done from scratch).
 *Note, original data table headers and names were manually reformatted to allow for clean import into postgres and jupyter notebook (e.g. NST-EST2023-POP_orig cleaned to US population 2020 to 2023_ASM.csv.
 Also, raw BTU energy file titled use_all_btu was cleaned so that only the years of interest were included use_all_btu_ASM 22Dec23 for pop analysis).
 SQL/Postgres data joining:
 -    Use quick dbd to create structure for table that holds name and acronym for each state and export to postgres (table in postgres called stateabbrev).Import csv file titled State Abbreviations.csv.